On generating series of finitely presented operads: Symmetric and shuffle operads

 If there is an additional grading of the set of generators $\Upsilon$ such that all relations from $\Phi$ are homogeneous, one can also consider an exponential generating series in two variables.
 Let $\m_n = \m \cap \p (n)$ be a homogeneous basis of $\p (n)$ and let $\m_{n,k}$ be the subset of $\m_n$ consisting of the elements of degree $k$.
 Then we define

 One can equivalently define

 where $H_{\p(n)}(t)$ is the Hilbert series of the graded vector space $\p(n)$.
-As well as in the non-symmetric case (Section~\ref{sec::nonsym_grading}), we do not need the additional parameter $t$ in the most of our examples.
-We provide our proofs mostly for the one-variable series meaning that they remain valid also for the two-variable ones with minimal additions.
+As in the non-symmetric case (Section~\ref{sec::nonsym_grading}), we do not need the additional parameter $t$ in the most of our examples.
+We provide our proofs mostly for the one-variable series; minimal modifications are need to prove analogous theorems for two-variable series.

 Similar to the case of non-symmetric operads, one can define \emph{a shuffle composition of vector spaces} $\mu(\p_1,\ldots,\p_m)_{Sh}$ (where $\mu$ is an element of a free shuffle operad $\F$ and $\p_1,\ldots,\p_m$ are the graded vector subspaces of $\F$) as the vector space generated by all possible shuffle compositions